lambdagrid/lambdagrid-mfi/docs/api-reference/ReactViews.md

 ping('ReactViews', 'get view', name);
 ```

 The `name` is the name of the React view that you want to retrieve.
-This will return a function that takes props and returns a React component, if the `name` corresponds to a registered React view, otherwise it returns an error.
+This will return a React component, if the `name` corresponds to a registered React view, otherwise it returns an error.

 Example: